Rashengan/Data-Analyst-Project-Sales-And-Revenue/README.md

-This project explores sales, profit, and customer trends using a real-world retail dataset (Superstore) to uncover key business insights.
+This project explores sales and customer trends using a real-world retail dataset (Superstore) to uncover key business insights.

 Objectives:
 Identify top-performing and underperforming products